 Buying car insurance for the first time

-Maybe you’ve heard the term “full coverage” when it comes to car insurance.
-Well, “full coverage” isn’t actually a coverage you can buy, but most people use this term for Liability, Collision, and Comprehensive coverage.
+Maybe you’ve heard the term “full coverage” in regards to car insurance.
+Although full coverage isn’t actually a coverage you can buy, most people use this term for having Liability, Collision, and Comprehensive coverages.

 What is Liability coverage?

-Liability has two parts: Bodily Injury and Property Damage.
+Liability has two parts: Bodily Injury and Property Damage coverages

-- Bodily Injury: Helps cover medical expenses, lost wages, and funeral expenses for others involved in an accident you caused.
+Bodily Injury: helps cover medical expenses, lost wages, and funeral expenses for others involved in an accident where you’re at fault

-- Property Damage: Helps cover damage to someone else’s property from an accident you caused.
+Property Damage: helps cover damage to someone else’s property from an accident where you’re at fault

 What is Collision coverage?